+- 2.3.1 The Combined Authority has responsibility for multiple streams of grant funding to invest strategically in the local area, including: - Gainshare (the devolution deal £20m pa for 30 years). - Housing Capital Grant (£170m over five years). - Local Growth Funds and the Getting Building Funds (£161m in total). - Transforming Cities Fund (TCF) (£95m over five years). - The Combined Authority also has responsibility for operational grant funds such as: - Local Highways Maintenance Capital grants

+Commented [RE11]: This appeared to be a random grabbag of funding streams so I've restructured it to be all the funding streams that are over £1m p.a. (excluding the Energy Hub as we're passing responsibility for it to PCC) split between "strategic" and "operational"

-- 2.3.1 As part of the devolution deal, the Combined Authority has responsibility for a 'Single Pot' of funding, including: - Gainshare (the devolution deal £20m pa for 30 years). - Housing Capital Grant (£170m over five years). - Local Growth Fund (LGF). - Transforming Cities Fund (TCF) (£94.5m over six years). - Adult Education Budget (AEB). - 2.3.2 However, the Combined Authority also has other sources of income, including Enterprise Zone business rates and investment income.
-The long-term security of the gainshare funds and other income and the devolution deal powers for the Combined Authority means that it is able to borrow against future funds, to enable us to deliver transformational activity sooner rather than delivering smaller scale and less impactful activities based on a smaller annual allocation.
+• The Adult Education Budget

+2.3.22.3.3 The Combined Authority has non-grant income streams including Enterprise Zone business rates, the Transport Levy and investment income .
+The long-term security of the gainshare funds and other income and the devolution deal powers for the Combined Authority means that it is able to borrow against future funds, to enable the Combined Authority to deliver transformational activity sooner rather than delivering smaller scale and less impactful activities based on a smaller annual allocation.
 This area of activity is incorporated into a Treasury Management Strategy that is overseen by Audit and Governance Committee.

-Borrowing is not factored into the current four-year plan, but this may change as the feasibility work identified firms up project delivery programmes. - 2.3.3 The Combined Authority does not distinguish between the different sources of funding for the purpose of investment planning, other than recognising that some sources of funding are restricted in what they can be used for.
-All funds are within the Cambridgeshire and Peterborough Medium Term Financial Plan not just the funds provided through the devolution deal and are covered within this Assurance Framework. - 2.3.4 The Combined Authority recognises that the monitoring requirements for different sources of funding will differ and needs to meet the requirements of the funding body.
-However, the Combined Authority applies the Assurance Framework consistently across all funds within the Plan.
-The Assurance Framework clearly identifies the processes for securing funds for investment in Cambridgeshire and Peterborough and the requirements placed on delivery partners once their projects have been approved. - 2.3.5 This means that any organisation seeking funding from the Combined Authority does not need to concern itself with the source of the funding and different rules and processes that will apply.
+Debt funded expenditure is not factored into the current four-year plan, but this may change as the feasibility work identified firms up project delivery programmes.

+- 2.3.32.3.4 The Combined Authority does not distinguish between the different sources of funding for the purpose of investment planning, other than recognising that some sources of funding are restricted in what they can be used for.
+All funds are within the Cambridgeshire and Peterborough Medium Term Financial Plan, not just the funds provided through the devolution deal, and are covered within this Assurance Framework. - 2.3.42.3.5 The Combined Authority recognises that the monitoring requirements for different sources of funding will differ and needs to meet the requirements of the funding body.
+However, the Combined Authority applies the Assurance Framework across all projects regardless of funding source

+The Assurance Framework clearly identifies the processes for securing funds for investment in Cambridgeshire and Peterborough and the requirements placed on delivery partners once their projects have been approved. - 2.3.5-This means that any organisation seeking funding from the Combined Authority does not need to concern itself with the source of the funding and different rules and processes that will apply.
 These will be identified in the funding agreement/contract with the delivery partner.